-Dr. Dr. Michael Hall and our dental team understand that baby teeth can be a bit confusing at times, especially when it seems as though they just grow into place and then fall out.
+Dr. Dr. Quinn Martin and our dental team understand that baby teeth can be a bit confusing at times, especially when it seems as though they just grow into place and then fall out.
 However, baby teeth are extremely important and necessary.
 To help you understand baby teeth a little bit more, our Smiles Dental team would like to share the following baby teeth facts:

 Fact No. 1: Baby teeth are vital for a strong and successful oral health in the future.
 Not only do they help your child chew and speak, but they also hold space in the jaws for the permanent teeth.
 Without the baby teeth, the permanent teeth would not know where to go and they would grow into the smile in a crooked and misaligned manner.